OpenShot/openshot-qt/doc/effects.rst

 Tracker
 """""""
-Track any object moving in a video clip (by drawing a rectangle around it).
-When tracking an object, be sure to select the entire object, which is visible at the start of a clip, and choose one of the following ``Tracking Type`` algorithms.
+The Tracker effect allows for the tracking of a specific object or area within the video frame across multiple frames.
+This can be used for motion tracking, adding effects or annotations that follow the movement of objects, or for stabilizing footage based on a tracked point.When tracking an object, be sure to select the entire object, which is visible at the start of a clip, and choose one of the following ``Tracking Type`` algorithms.
 The tracking algorithm then follows this object from frame to frame, recording its position, scale, and sometimes rotation.

 Tracking Type
 ^^^^^^^^^^^^^